LaunchCodeLiftoffProjects/Collab-Blog/README.md

 ```
 Note: If your project is not indexing, you can trouble shoot with these steps.
 When it says Maven import detected, select import.
 You can alternatively open the project at pom.xml
 ```

 <h3 style="text-align: center;">Java and MySQL Setup</h3>

-3. Click setup Java JDK and choose Java 13
+1. Click setup Java JDK and choose Java 13
-4. Open MySQL Workbench.
+2. Open MySQL Workbench.
 You can view this video for a helpful walkthrough of a similar project: [Setting up a Persistent Database](https://education.launchcode.org/java-web-development/chapters/orm-part1/background.html)
-5. Create a new connection.
+3. Create a new connection.
 Make sure to name your connection **localhost**
-6. Create a schema called collab_blog
+4. Create a schema called collab_blog
-7. Create a new user collab_blog and a password you can remember for this user.
+5. Create a new user collab_blog and a password you can remember for this use

 <h3 style="text-align: center;">Angular Setup</h3>

-8. Nick and John will send you AWS S3 credentials.
+1. Nick and John will send you AWS S3 credentials.
 Reach out to them if you have not yet.
-9. Open Visual Studio Code
+2. Open Visual Studio Code
-10. Open a terminal in VS Code and navigate to Collar-Blog/client.
+3. Open a terminal in VS Code and navigate to Collar-Blog/client.
 This is where your angular app will live.
-12. Type ng serve.
+4. Type ng serve.
 You should see the angular app successfully compiling to localhost:4200.

 ```
  Troubleshooting, You may need to type npm install --save-devkit/build-angular if you are getting an error
 ```

 <h3 style="text-align: center;">Configuration</h3>

-13. In IntelliJ, click on Add Configurations
+1. In IntelliJ, click on Add Configurations
-14. On the left side, clickT**Templates**, then **Application**.
+2. On the left side, clickT**Templates**, then **Application**.
-15. In the Environment Variables Section, add your environment variables
+3. In the Environment Variables Section, add your environment variables
-16. You'll have 9 env variables:
+4. You'll have 9 env variables:
 	- DB_PORT
 	- DB_HOST
 	- DB_NAME